 Not necessarily.
 More than on a personal level, the answer is “it depends.”
 How much did the problem impact you?
 Did the company try to rectify it?
 Were they sincerely apologetic?
 Did they assure you it wouldn’t happen again?
 How fast did they follow through on their promises?
 Did the company have a stellar track record up to this point or is this a pattern?

-When something goes awry in the public eye, your company’s contact center is almost certainly going to be in the crosshairs.
-And it’s not just out-of-the-ordinary happenings that impact your contact center.
+When something goes awry in the public eye, your company’s contact centre is almost certainly going to be in the crosshairs.
+And it’s not just out-of-the-ordinary happenings that impact your contact centre.
 A big product launch, unexpected weather events, and a whole host of other scenarios can impact your day-to-day operation.

 What are your customers able to forgive?

 Sometimes customers are willing to give you another chance.
 Let’s look at a few examples.